Gwen Stefani And Blake Shelton Face Split Rumors, ‘The Voice’ Feud?

-Gwen Stefani and Blake Shelton are facing rumors of a split — and possible on-set tensions with their co-star on The Voice, fellow singer Alicia Keys.
+Gwen Stefani and Blake Shelton are facing rumors of a split and possible on-set tensions with their co-star on The Voice; fellow singer Alicia Keys.

-After about a year and a half of dating, Gwen Stefani and her country singer beau have been confronted with the possibility of a breakup, despite their frequent outings together.
+After about a year and a half of dating, Gwen Stefani and her country singer beau have been confronted with the possibility of a breakup despite their frequent outings together.
 While there has been no confirmation of a breakup between them, a new report suggests that Gwen Stefani recently called off plans to marry Blake Shelton.

 On February 1, Gossip Cop confirmed that although Gwen Stefani and Blake Shelton will not be walking down the aisle in Beverly Hills this coming May, they have not split as an OK!
 Magazine report claimed.